 The Nekology was first encountered in 7774 by explorers from the Nanarchy of Hïyes as they explored the spinwards Perseus Arm.
-After first nearly being killed by defenders they managed to make nonviolent contact with the processors; it is from this encounter most known information about the Nekology comes.
+After first nearly being destroyed by the defender nekos that came out to challenge them, the Nanarchs managed to make peaceful contact with the processor nekos; it is from this encounter most known information about the Nekology comes.
 Since then a number of other encounters have occurred, not all of which has been successful.

 The name Nekology was coined from the ancient Anglic root "neko" for small artificial lifeform, and ecology.
 The empire, if that is the right term for it, consists of a system of nanotechnological lifeforms forming a kind of ecology:

 The flitters are little more than scavenging solar sails, floating in the solar wind and absorbing energy and small particles.
 As they grow they split into new flitters, or begin to develop into other nekos.